hrishav398/bellabeat-case-study/README.md

 1. **Heart Rate by Hour**
    ![Calorie per Minute](Visuals/heart_rate_per_hour.png)
-   What it shows: A line graph displaying the average heart rate (in bpm) across different hours of the day (0-23).
+   **What it shows**: A line graph displaying the average heart rate (in bpm) across different hours of the day (0-23).
-   Key Insight: Heart rate is generally lower during typical sleep hours (0-5 AM), gradually increases during the morning and afternoon, peaks around 5 PM (17:00), and then slowly declines through the evening.
+   **Key Insight**: Heart rate is generally lower during typical sleep hours (0-5 AM), gradually increases during the morning and afternoon, peaks around 5 PM (17:00), and then slowly declines through the evening.
 The peak around 5 PM suggests that many users are most active or engaged in activities that elevate their heart rate during this time.
-   Relevance for Bellabeat: This information can be used for targeted notifications.
+   **Relevance for Bellabeat**: This information can be used for targeted notifications.
 For example, promoting evening workouts or winding-down routines could be effective.
 It also provides insights into typical user rhythms, which can inform feature development related to activity tracking and recovery.

 3. **Manual vs Automatic Weight Reports**
    ![Calorie per Minute](Visuals/manual_vs_automatic_weight_reports.png)